Exclusive: Shareholder in Brazil's Oi leans on distressed debt funds for support

 ($1 = 3.28 reais)

-Reporting by Gram Slattery and Tatiana Bautzer; Editing by Christian Plumb and Susan Thomas
+Reporting by Gram Slattery and Tatiana Bautzer; Editing by Susan Thomas and Andrew Hay